 Map by the Department of History, United States Military Academy.

-Although a successful British counter-invasion was considered by the U.S. Navy to be a military impossibility, particularly because Argentina had air superiority, 4,000 British troops made an amphibious landing on East Falkland on 21 May.
-Reinforced by another 5,000 on 1 June, they fought their way across the island by foot and helicopter, and took Stanley, the capital, on 14 June.
+A successful British counter-invasion was considered by the U.S. Navy to be a military impossibility, particularly because Argentina had air superiority.
+But 4,000 British troops made an amphibious landing on East Falkland on 21 May, and were reinforced by another 5,000 on 1 June.
+They fought their way across the island by foot and helicopter, and took Stanley, the capital, on 14 June.
 British forces lost 255 killed, and total Argentine losses were 633.
 (Wikipedia)

 Base map by Eric Gaba under GNU.